TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Introduction

-Most existing APT detection systems recognize APT tactics / techniques in raw provenance graphs using rule based methods \cite{r7,r8,r9}, where a predefined rule database is applied to map each system event to a specific APT tactic / technique.
-Some examples of rules used in the existing APT detection systems are shown in Table \ref{tab:1} (S, P, and F stand for socket, process, and file).
+The majority of existing work detects APT attacks based on binary classification, e.g., classifying a provenance graph node as benign or malicious \cite{r9,r13,r29}.
+Without pinpointing the detailed APT tactics / techniques, it would make cybersecurity analysts suffer from discovering true APT attacks among an enormous number of alerts \cite{r27}.
+Aiming at this problem, several existing studies try to recognize APT tactics / techniques in raw provenance graphs using rule based methods \cite{r7,r8,r9}, where a predefined rule database is applied to map each system event to a specific APT tactic / technique.
+Some examples of rules are shown in Table \ref{tab:1} (\textit{S}, \textit{P}, and \textit{F} stand for socket, process, and file).
 However, the rule based methods have the following drawbacks.
 First, the human defined rules are arbitrary and can only represent the superficial patterns of APT tactics / techniques, which can be easily confused with specific benign activities.
 Therefore, the rule based methods would usually cause a high degree of false alarms.
-Second, the rules are often defined based on hard knowledge (e.g., blacklists), which is difficult to generalize to new or mutant attacks.
-Third, rule design is an extremely difficult task, since it requires expertized knowledge of various domains.
+Second, the rules are often defined based on hard knowledge (e.g., whitelists, blacklists), which is difficult to generalize to new or mutant attacks.
+Thus, the rule based methods are prone to recognition errors even with only slight mutation in attack behaviors of APT tactic / technique instances.

 On the other hand, learning based methods (i.e., machine learning and deep learning) are capable of discovering latent patterns from raw data in an automatic way.
-Therefore, by training on a large corpus of labeled samples, they are expected to accurately recognize new or mutant APT tactic / technique instances with no need of human labor.
+Therefore, by training on a large corpus of labeled samples, they are expected to accurately recognize APT tactic / technique instances with no need of human labor.
 For example, we could label the APT tactics / techniques of a large number of system events from provenance graphs, and then train a model to map the behavior features of a new system event to the corresponding APT tactic / technique.
-However, most existing APT detection systems still persist in rule based APT tactic / technique recognition methods and very few systems apply learning based APT tactic / technique recognition methods in practice, mainly because of the following challenges.
+However, the learning based APT tactic / technique recognition methods have not been widely applied in practice due to the following challenges.